-I was at one time an inn keeper, a husband and father generally contented with family life.
-The years of my youth I shared with my beloved Anne and together, our middle years were spent in the raising of children.
+I was at one time an inn keeper, a husband and a father.
+Generally contented with family life, most of my youth I shared with my beloved Anne.
+Together until our middle years we spent our days on the cost of children.
 Being a good and honest woman, Anne labored long hours in the operation of our business and never did she complain.
-As our days passed, with six of our nine children for assistance; those being the scoundrels to timid to set out in the world to seek their own fortunes, our life together was humble and without great incident.
+As seasons passed, with six of our nine children for assistance; those being the scoundrels to timid to set out in the world to seek their own fortunes, our life together was humble and without great incident.

 I knew it also to be her way to go wandering the meadows in search of herbs for use in our meals and in the distilling of healing oils.
 So returning home after one of my excursions, I was not surprised to find her gone and did not suffer from immediate alarm.
 In response to my inquiry regarding her weeping however, my youngest daughter reported that Anne had been taken away by the police, accused by a neighbor of performing acts of witchcraft.

 In my heart I knew Anne to be innocent of any harmful activity, for never in all our years together did I hear her whisper ill toward anyone.
 I cannot think of any reason why another should lay such an accusation upon her, except that such was the hysteria of the time.
 Doing all that I could to obtain her release, before her innocence could be declared by the court, my beloved took ill.
 Like a wild flower placed in a vase without water, she did not suffer for long in her cell.